loosolab/UROPA/docs_rst/output.rst

 For every run a summary can be produced using the ``-s`` parameter during the command line call.
 This summary is visualising the results for a global overview of the UROPA annotation.
 Within this document one can find:

-- An abstract of the UROPA run: Used peak and annotation files, number of peaks and number of annotated peaks, specified queries, value of priority flag (Figure 1A).
+- An abstract of the UROPA annotation including the used peak and annotation files, number of peaks and number of annotated peaks, specified queries, and value of the priority flag (Figure 1A).
 If not all queries annotated peaks within the FinalHits this is also mentioned.

 **Graphs based on the 'FinalHits' output:**